jae0/bio.snowcrab/inst/markdown/01_snowcrab_data.md

     # no longer relevant (incomplete) as temp is now created through temp db. and not in gshyd
     figure.timeseries.survey(p=p, outdir=ts_outdir, plotyears=ts_years,type='groundfish.t') # groundfish survey temperature

-    # area-specific figures
-    figure_area_based_extraction_from_carstm(DS="temperature", year.assessment )  # tis can only do done once we have an sppoly for snow crab and temperature/carstm ha been completed
 }

 ```